Herb-AI/Herb.jl/docs/src/tutorials/advanced_search.md

     return Problem(examples), examples
 end
 ```

+### Metropolis-Hastings

+One of the stochastic search methods that is implemented is Metropolis-Hastings (MH), which samples from a distribution of programs based on the grammar.
+For more information on MH, see for example [this webpage](https://stephens999.github.io/fiveMinuteStats/MH_intro.html).

 The below example uses a simple arithmetic example.
 As the search method is stochastic, different programs may be returned, as shown below.